Getting started

 Open the app and sign up

 Tap Create account.
-You'll enter your name, email address, and a password.
+Enter your name, email address, and a password.
 Your account is confirmed by email.

 Already have an account?
 Tap Sign in on the first screen.
 If you were invited by a coach, check your email for a personalised magic link — this logs you straight in without needing your password.